You bloody brew-ty! The best breweries in Australia

 Camel Rock Brewery, Wallaga Lake

 We might be biased, but we think this one deserves a mention.
 Camel Rock is a brewery inside BIG4 Wallaga Lake Holiday Park, minutes from Bermagui on the beautiful south coast.
-Housed in a heritage-style building, it’s story is only emerging, yet it sounds like holiday park heaven to us.
+It sounds like holiday park heaven to us.

 4 Pines Brewing Company, Manly